 Complaints about licensed senior pastors and the churches that they lead, should in the first instance be directed to the church concerned.
 Any complaints received by VCUKI about a local Vineyard church will be referred back to the trustees of that church and the area leader notified of the nature of the complaint made.

-If following an investigation by the local trustees, the complainant is not satisfied with the outcome, VCUKI will then conduct its own investigation in accordance with this policy.
+If following an investigation by the local trustees, the complainant is not satisfied with the outcome, an application can be made to VCUKI to request a review in accordance with this policy.

 5 Safeguarding Concerns

-This policy is not intended to be used for raising safeguarding concerns in regard to allegations of abuse against children and/or vulnerable adults at VCUKI events or by staff, volunteers or licensed senior pastors.
+This policy is not intended to be used for raising safeguarding concerns regarding allegations of abuse against children and/or vulnerable adults at VCUKI events or by staff, volunteers or licensed senior pastors.

 All safeguarding concerns should be directed to the Safeguarding Co-Ordinator at [email protected].